On $g$-expectations and filtration-consistent nonlinear expectations

-\textbf{Abstract:}\ \ In this paper, we obtain a comparison theorem and a invariant representation theorem for backward stochastic differential equations (BSDEs) without any assumption on the variable $z$.
+\textbf{Abstract:}\ \ In this paper, we obtain a comparison theorem and a invariant representation theorem for backward stochastic differential equations (BSDEs) without any assumption on the second variable $z$.
 Using the two results, we further develop the theory of $g$-expectations.
 Filtration-consistent nonlinear expectation (${\cal{F}}$-expectation) provides an ideal characterization for the dynamical risk measures, asset pricing and utilities.
-Under an absolutely continuous condition and a domination condition, respectively, we prove that any ${\cal{F}}$-expectation can be represented as a $g$-expectation.
+We propose two new conditions: an absolutely continuous condition and a (locally Lipschitz) domination condition.
+Under the two conditions respectively, we prove that any ${\cal{F}}$-expectation can be represented as a $g$-expectation.
 Our results contain a representation theorem for $n$-dimensional ${\cal{F}}$-expectations in the Lipschitz case, and two representation theorems for $1$-dimensional ${\cal{F}}$-expectations in the locally Lipschitz case, which contain quadratic ${\cal{F}}$-expectations. \\

 \textbf{Keywords:} backward stochastic differential equation; comparison theorem; $g$-expectation; nonlinear expectation; risk measure\\

 \textbf{AMS Subject Classification:} 60H10.